Did you know that more Americans are aware what a podcast is than who the Vice President is?

 This podcast helps us understand things that are unseen.
-Some of these include human assumptions, perceptions, emotions and beliefs.
+You might have already guessed that from the title.
+Anyway, some of these include human assumptions, perceptions, emotions and beliefs.

-Each information presented in the show was based on research.
+Each information presented in the show is based on research.

-In an episode titled “What Was Not Said”, the audience was made to understand about the importance of love.
+In an episode titled “What was not Said”, for example, they talk about the importance of love.

 Love should not only be proven through action.
 It should also be expressed verbally.

-The story was so genuinely told with the voice of the real persons involved.
+The story is so genuinely told with the voices of the real persons involved.

-How about those words that you did not say but should be said out loud?
+How about those words that you didn’t say but should’ve been said out loud?